mawinkler/playground-one/docs/scenarios/endpoint-security/deep-security/ds-integrate-demo.md

 vpc_id = "vpc-0725e481ee5a3250a"
 ```

 Connect to Deep Security using the `dsm_url` using your browser.
-You have configured the credentials during the configuration workflow, defaults are `masteradmin / playground`.
+You have configured the credentials during the configuration workflow, defaults are `masteradmin / trendmicro`.

 Verify, that some computers are protected by Deep Security and the agents are up and running.